Revenue in the food & beverage (F&B) segment is expected to reach the market volume of $105.9 billion by 2024.

 How To Approach Your Digital Strategy For Customer Loyalty And Repeat Sales

-There are several ways in which F&B businesses can use digital channels to earn returning customers.
+There are several ways in which food and beverage businesses can use digital channels to earn returning customers.

 The key ingredients are accessibility via multichannel approach and creating a data-based, personalized offer that appeals to the digital native consumers’ need for uniqueness.

 According to Modern Restaurant Management, for example, there are 3 mobile digital strategies you can use to maximize your client retention and brand loyalty rates, namely: